Sam Young (American football)

-Sam Young (born June 24, 1987) is an American former professional football offensive tackle who played 10 seasons in the National Football League (NFL).
-He was selected by the Dallas Cowboys in the sixth round of the 2010 NFL draft, and played college football at the University of Notre Dame.
+Sam Young (born June 24, 1987) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL).
+He was selected by the Dallas Cowboys in the sixth round of the 2010 NFL draft, and played college football for the Notre Dame Fighting Irish.

 Young played for six different teams during his NFL career, where he was primarily a backup.
 He had his longest stints with the Jacksonville Jaguars and Miami Dolphins at roughly three seasons each from 2013–2015 and 2016–2018, respectively.

 Early life

 Young attended Pine Crest School, playing tight end in football, defense in lacrosse, center on junior varsity basketball, and competed on the weight lifting team.
 After his freshmen season he transferred to St. Thomas Aquinas High School.

 He was moved to left tackle and did not allow a sack during his junior and senior years.
 He was a two-time Florida Class 5A All-state selection.
 He also practiced the discus throw and won the state title in the shot put, breaking a school record.

 In 2005, he was a Parade All-America first-team selection and received the Florida Gatorade Player of the Year.
 Following his stellar high school football career, Young was invited to play in the 2006 U.S. Army All-American Bowl.